hairyhenderson/f1foo/README.md

 It allows Wufoo to be used for event registration (and other) forms, while being able to track registrations within Fellowship One.

-## Features
+### Features

-- Accepts POSTs from Wufoo webhooks
+- [x] Accepts POSTs from Wufoo webhooks

-### planned features...

-I haven't yet had time to implement these:

-- auto-matching for existing Person records
+- [ ] auto-matching for existing Person records
+ - when there's more than 1 record which matches first/last/e-mail, either do nothing, or notify someone (by e-mail?)
-- for non-existing Person records, either:
+- [ ] for non-existing Person records, either:
  - create a new record automatically from provided info, need to be able to (from the form, perhaps a hidden field) say whether the person is an event-only attendee or something else (newcomer? visitor? attendee?)
  - don't create a new record but notify someone by e-mail so they can optionally create a record manually for this person (?)